Manes79/MovieFinder/README.md

 - You can add any searched movie to your favorites database (/add);
 - Also you can display a list of your favorite movies (/favorite);

-The technology stack used to write this application/page is:
+The technology stack used to write this application:

 - Spring Boot
 - Thymeleaf